Financial Independence Investing Guide: FIRE, 4% Rule & Portfolio Strategy

 • SCHD (Schwab US Dividend Equity ETF): Focuses on high-quality, dividend-paying companies, providing a "cash-flow" cushion for early retirees.

 By staying consistent and reinvesting dividends, you harness the power of compounding—the eighth wonder of the world.
+See exactly how powerful in our Compound Interest Calculator.

 Budgeting: The Foundation of FI